A-N-M-Noor/LazyGo_WRO2025/README.md

 ---
 ## Repository

 This repository includes all files, designs, and code for **LazyBot**, our WRO 2025 robot.
-Below is the file structure:

 ### File Structure